-It’s not a very sexy title, we know, but proper labelling on cosmetics is so important.
+“EU & UK labelling requirements for cosmetics” is not a very sexy title, we know!
+However, proper labelling on cosmetics is so important.
 It tells the consumer a variety of things, including what the product is, what the ingredients are and who made it.
 It also lists any warnings or instructions for use.
-Anyone working in makeup should understand what the labels mean.
+Anyone working in makeup should have a basic understanding of what the labels mean.

-Product labelling in the European Union (EU) is regulated by law, namely the EU Cosmetics Regulations (1223/2009).
-The main purpose of these regulations is human safety.
+- The member states of the European Union – product labelling in the European Union (EU) is regulated by one main law – the Cosmetics Regulation (EU) No 1223/2009.
+The primary purpose of this regulation is human safety.